 In 2003, two intercompany notes were issued to Clear Channel Communications in the aggregate original principal amount of approximately \$1.5 billion.
 The first intercompany note in the original principal amount of approximately \$1.4 billion, the entire principal balance of which remains outstanding, matures on December 31, 2017, may be prepaid in whole at any time, or in part from time to time, and accrues interest at a per annum rate of 10%.
-The second intercompany note in the original principal balance of which remains outstanding, matures on December 31, 2017, may be prepaid in whole at any time, or in part from time to time, and accrues interest at a per annum rate of 10%.
 The second intercompany note in the original principal amount of \$73.0 million, the entire principal balance of which remains outstanding, matures on December 31, 2017, may be prepaid in whole at any time, or in part from time to time, and accrues interest at a per annum rate of 9%.
 See "Arrangements Between Clear Channel Communications and Us."

-Assuming an initial public offering price of \$21.00, the midpoint of the range set forth on the cover page of this prospectus, we intend to use all of the net proceeds of this offering to repay approximately \$700.1 million of the outstanding balances of the \$1.4 billion and \$73.0 million intercompany notes.
-Prior to such use of proceeds, the outstanding balances of the \$1.4 billion and \$73.0 million intercompany notes.
-Prior to such use of proceeds, the "Due from Clear Channel Communications" intercompany account, and approximately \$294.9 million of the remaining outstanding balances of the \$1.4 billion and \$73.0 million intercompany notes will be contributed to our capital by Clear Channel Communications.
-Upon expiration of the underwriters' option to purchase additional shares of our Class A common stock, and to the extent the underwriters do not exercise the option in full, we intend to exchange up to 5,250,000 additional shares of our Class B common stock with Clear Channel Communications for the remaining outstanding balances of the \$1.4 billion and \$73.0 million intercompany notes will be accessed to repay, such that they are repaid in full.
-The aggregate number of shares of our Class B common stock that the underwriters have an option to purchase, less (ii) the actual number of shares of Class A common stock that the underwriters purchase from us pursuant to the option.
+We intend to use all of the net proceeds of this offering to repay approximately \$600.3 million of the outstanding balances of the \$1.4 billion and \$73.0 million intercompany notes.
+Prior to such use of proceeds, the outstanding balances of the \$1.4 billion and \$73.0 million intercompany notes will be reduced by approximately \$362.2 million, the balance at September 30, 2005 in the "Due from Clear Channel Communications" intercompany account, and approximately \$500.5 million of the remaining outstanding balances of the \$1.4 billion and \$73.0 million intercompany notes will be contributed to our capital by Clear Channel Communications, such that the notes are repaid in full.